fsmb/fcvs-api/relnotes/relnotes-202608.md

 - Any code relying on the older format including the legacy fields mentioned in the table should be migrated to use the new fields as soon as possible.

 The legacy fields will be removed in a future update.

+## Response Changes

+Some endpoints have been adjusted to better reflect the data or error being returned.

+- Any endpoint accepting a FID now requires an exact 9-digit value.
+Previously less than 9 digits were allowed but would never be allowed.
+This resulted in no data being returned, e.g. 404 or 204.
+Now a 400 status is returned to reflect the invalid data.
+- Previously passing an invalid board code to endpoint resulted in a 404.
+This was confusing since some endpoints return 404s when the request is valid but no data is available.
+Now passing a board code that is invalid will result in an 403 Forbidden error with a message indicating the code is invalid.